 Hacker posts racial slur on fan chat with black NHL player

+Hacker posts racial slur on fan chat with black NHL playerFILE - In this Oct.
+11, 2019, file photo, Wisconsin's K'Andre Miller is shown during an NCAA college hockey game against Boston College in Chestnut Hill, Mass.
+The New York Rangers announced Monday, March 16, 2020, that the team has agreed to terms with defenseman K'Andre Miler.
+(AP Photo/Winslow Townson, File)

-NEW YORK (AP) -- A hacker posted a racial slur 45 times in an online fan video chat Friday with a black New York Rangers prospect.
+NEW YORK (AP) -- A hacker posted a racial slur hundreds of times in an online fan video chat Friday with a black New York Rangers prospect.

-The NHL team scrambled to disable the hacker it called “a vile individual” on the Zoom chat with K’Andre Miller, the 20-year-old former Wisconsin defenseman drafted No. 22 overall in 2018.
+The NHL team scrambled to disable the hacker on the Zoom chat with K’Andre Miller, the 20-year-old former Wisconsin defenseman drafted No. 22 overall in 2018.

-“We were incredibly appalled by this behavior, which has no place online, on the ice, or anywhere, and we are investigating the matter,” the Rangers said in a statement.
+“A vile individual hijacked the chat to post racial slurs, which we disabled as soon as possible," the Rangers said in a statement.
+"We were incredibly appalled by this behavior, which has no place online, on the ice, or anywhere, and we are investigating the matter.”

+The hacker repeatedly posted the one-word slur in all capital letters on the Rangers' “Future Fridays” series on Twitter.

 The NHL also released a statement, saying: